HTC, above and beyond any other manufacturer, has done more than its fair share of popularising Android.

 HTC managed to keep its logo on the back however, and there was a lot of HTC design in the Nexus One.
 The trackball was lifted from the Hero and the design shows hallmarks of HTC phones that followed, particularly the metal band reaching around the rear, reflected later in the Sensation.

 The Nexus One launched on Android 2.1 Eclair and had a 3.7-inch display, and featured capacitive controls rather than physical buttons for navigation.
 There was a 5-megapixel camera and it came with a microSD card slot.

 The Nexus One caught the eye of Philip K Dick's estate who claimed the name infringed on its intellectual property, while Apple also took HTC to court over the design.
 Something of a hot potato, but important both for HTC and Android.

-HTC worked with Google again on the Nexus 9 tablet, but the Nexus One remains HTC's only Nexus smartphone so far.
+HTC worked with Google again on the Nexus 9 tablet, but the Nexus One remains HTC's only Nexus smartphone.
 Fittingly, it was followed by the Nexus S and Galaxy Nexus, as Samsung began its mighty Android rise.